Apply Home Loan 2019919 views

 The loan can only be taken against a commercial, residential or industrial property.
 The property documents are kept as collateral with the lender which are returned only after successful completion of the repayment.

-Difference a Home Loan and Loan Against Property
+Comparison between Home Loan and Loan Against Property

 Below is a table showing the difference between a home loan and loan against property.